UP AND RUNNING

 “Quizzes aren’t intended to ‘trip you up.’
 They are a way for you to see your progress and be ready for the end- of-rotation exams.
 For instructors, they also tend to reflect whether or not our students are reading assigned material,” said Dr. Allen. “ I, myself, routinely take quizzes as a way to retain information likely to be on my Board of Family Medicine recertification exams.”

 The Clinical Student Advising Program, which began in 2017, was the first feature of the new clinical programming to become available.
-While student surveys had indicated that students want clinicians to guide them through rotations and course work, just as Academic Advisers had supported them during pre-clinicals, a surprising number of clinical students have not taken advantage of the program, despite the positive feedback shared by students who have sought out a Clinical Adviser.
+While student surveys had indicated that students want clinicians to guide them through rotations and course work, just as Academic Advisors had supported them during pre-clinicals, a surprising number of clinical students have not taken advantage of the program, despite the positive feedback shared by students who have sought out a Clinical Advisor.

-“Any clinical student without an advisor is clearly missing out,” said Dr. Diamante, a sentiment confirmed by Ahmed Muhsin, MBChB, MPH, OUM Academic Adviser who attended the session.
+“Any clinical student without an advisor is clearly missing out,” said Dr. Diamante, a sentiment confirmed by Ahmed Muhsin, MBChB, MPH, OUM Academic Advisor who attended the session.

-“It is important to seek out a Clinical Adviser who has gone through the same licensure exams that you eventually intend to take.
+“It is important to seek out a Clinical Advisor who has gone through the same licensure exams that you eventually intend to take.
 They can help you prepare, so you go into your licensing exam with confidence,” said Dr. Muhsin.

-Students with questions about any component of the new clinical courses should contact their Regional Dean or Clinical Student Adviser.
-Clinical students who do not yet have a Clinical Student Adviser are strongly urged to get one in order to better navigate the revised clinical curriculum.
+Students with questions about any component of the new clinical courses should contact their Regional Dean or Clinical Student Advisor.
+Clinical students who do not yet have a Clinical Student Advisor are strongly urged to get one in order to better navigate the revised clinical curriculum.
 Regional Deans will also connect students with appropriate advisors.